ciampo/_nextjs-template/README.md

 Lints scripts and styles, and tries to auto-fix any errors.

-## Future Plans
+## Coming Soon

-- add dynamic import module
 - use contentful content (e.g. pages)
 - add contentful example models
+- alternative layouts (other than MainLayout)
+- CSP
+- disable initial page animation

+## Nice to have

 - inline critical styles.
 It's not supported out of the box, but there may be a few inspirational examples (like [this one](https://github.com/zeit/next.js/pull/3451)).
 Also, follow [this GH issue](https://github.com/GoogleChromeLabs/critters/issues/44).
-- alternative layouts (other than MainLayout)
-- CSP